artemmatiushenko1/weather-subscription-api/README.md

 ## Deployment

-The app is deployed at [Railway](https://railway.com/) and available at: https://weather-subscription-api-production.up.railway.app/.
+The app is deployed at [Railway](https://railway.com/) and available through: https://weather-subscription-api-production.up.railway.app/.